ON THIS PAGE: You will learn about the different treatments doctors use for people with these types of skin cancer. Use

 Metastatic skin cancer

 Surgery alone cannot always eliminate skin cancer that has metastasized.
-If it cannot be removed using surgery, it is called unresectable cancer.
+If cancer cannot be removed with surgery, it is called unresectable.
 To control distant spread, a person’s treatment plan may include chemotherapy, radiation therapy, and/or targeted therapy.
 Palliative care will also be important to help relieve symptoms and side effects.

-For people with metastatic basal cell carcinoma that cannot be treated with surgery or radiation therapy, targeted therapy may be a treatment option.
-Vismodegib (Erivedge) and sonidegib (Odomzo) are the only FDA-approved drugs in the class of drugs known as hedgehog pathway inhibitors, which block the PTCH1 genetic mutation that seems to drive the out-of-control growth of basal cell carcinoma.
-This results in dramatic tumor shrinkage in many patients.
+For people with metastatic basal cell carcinoma that cannot be treated with surgery or radiation therapy, targeted therapy may be an option.
+Vismodegib (Erivedge) and sonidegib (Odomzo) are FDA-approved drugs known as hedgehog pathway inhibitors.
+They block the PTCH1 genetic mutation, which seems to drive the growth of basal cell carcinoma.
+This treatment shrinks tumors in many patients.
 The main side effects of this treatment include hair thinning, muscle cramps, weight loss, dry skin, and loss of taste.
 Learn more about targeted therapy.